 This place is Dogpatch’s answer to Southern Pacific Brewing.
 Aside from the main tap room, there’s a massive side room with bleacher seating and a kitchen turning out things like a breakfast sandwich perfect for early drinking.
 Magnolia is made for you to show up at with a crew, so go ahead and start a group message rounding people up.
 Maybe see if you can collectively try all the beers they have on tap.

-This place is owned by the same people as Chez Maman and they use the same giant whiteboard-by-the-door reservation system, but instead of serving French food, Papito serves Mexican.
+This Mexican place is owned by the same people as Chez Maman and they use the same giant whiteboard-by-the-door reservation system.
 We like the short rib tacos, but you can’t go wrong with classic al pastor either.
 No matter how much you told yourself you wouldn’t eat them, don’t skip out on chips here because their salsas are great.

-When you dream about opening your own bar, you probably talk about the weird quirks you’d include to make it different and, more importantly, yours.
-At Third Rail, that quirk is their homemade jerky.
+When you dream about opening your own bar, you probably think about the specific personal details you’d include to make it different and, more importantly, yours.
+At Third Rail, that detail is their homemade jerky.
 There are plenty of flavors to choose from, but we like the red rye jerky with coffee and the candy version with brown sugar.
 If you just want something to snack on, they do shot, beer, and jerky combos for $10.
-Aside from the tasty meat taffy, the cocktails here are worth coming for on their own, like the gin Godzilla with nori and sesame and the Comeback with mezcal.
+Aside from the tasty meat taffy, the cocktails here are worth coming for on their own, like the Comeback with mezcal and poppy amaro.

 One great thing about Sunflower Vietnamese is that the portions are gigantic - if you walk in here and each person orders something off the menu, there won’t be any table left to put dishes down on.
 Aside from that, a lot of the food has a build-it-yourself component, from the Vietnamese crepes you roll up in rice paper to our favorite, the flaming beef and prawns that you make lettuce wraps out of.
 This place gets packed with families and older couples, but if you’re neither of those you won’t feel out of place here at all - it’s just that kind of spot where everyone shows up.